 4.1 Lithostratigraphy and facies associations of the Khuvsgul Basin

-The Khuvsgul Group, formalized by Anttila et al. (2021), is divided into the Ongolog, Bakh, Shar, Khirvesteg, Kheseen, and Erkhelnuur formations, with the Bakh and Erkhelnuur formations further divided into three Members.
-The Khuvsgul Group is underlain by the volcanics, volcaniclastics, and siliciclastics of the Darkhat Group, which includes the Sarkhoi and Arasan formations, and is overlain by siliciclastic rocks of the Ukhaatolgoi Fm.
+The Khuvsgul Group, formalized by Anttila et al. (2021), is divided into the Ongolog, Bakh, Shar, Khirvesteg, Kheseen, and Erkhelnuur Fms, with the Bakh and Erkhelnuur Fms further divided into three Members (Mbs).
+The Khuvsgul Group is underlain by the volcanic, volcaniclastic, and siliciclastic rocks of the Darkhat Group, which includes the Sarkhoi and Arasan Fms, and is overlain by siliciclastic rocks of the Ukhaatolgoi Fm.

 Lithofacies of the Khuvsgul Group and bounding units are described below.
 These descriptions inform interpretations of the depositional environments of each unit, which are subsequently incorporated into a general tectonostratigraphic model for the Khuvsgul Group in Section 5.4.